raghuteja/Tech-Book/Data-Engineering/Kafka/02-Internals.md

 Kafka wraps compressed messages together
 Producers sending compressed messages will compress the batch together and send it as the payload of a wrapped message.

+### Efficiency

+Kafka rely on the underlying file system page cache.
+It has the main benefit of avoiding double buffering, messages are only cached in the page cache.

 ### Credits